What to Bring | Cow Island Overnight | Youth Regattas | Maine State Opti Championships | Prices & Payment Policy

 Prerequisite: Opti or Adventure

 This course is for sailors who are motivated to take their sailing to the next level.
-An experienced coach will train the sailors in racing tactics and boat handling skills including roll tacking, body positioning, and trapeze and spinnaker work.
+An experienced coach will train the sailors in racing tactics and boat handling skills including roll tacking, and body positioning.
 Racing drills will be interspersed with long-distance sails to destinations around Casco Bay.
 Sailors are invited to compete in weekly Maine Interclub Racing Circuit (MIRC) events and regional regattas.
 Parents should plan on 2 days of travel per session.
 This program is the perfect opportunity to tune up in preparation for the high school sailing season.
 The program is full day (9am to 4pm).

 Adventure (Ages 12-17)